New snacks on sale now for a limited time! Use code NEW for 15% off.

 Everything you need to know about your first period

-If you’re searching for answers about your first period, you’re in the right place.
-We're now taking pre-orders for TINA, your supportive bestie to help you use tampons with confidence.
+If you’re searching for answers about your first period, you’re in the right place!

 Each month, one of your ovaries (you have two) releases an egg.
 This is called ovulation and is the time of the month you are most likely to become pregnant with sexual activity.